JustFly1984/react-google-maps-api/packages/react-google-maps-api/README.md

 Maintainers and contributors are very welcome!
 See [this issue](https://github.com/JustFly1984/react-google-maps-api/issues/18) to get started.

+## How to test changes locally
+When working on a feature/fix, you're probably gonna want to test your changes.
+This workflow is a work in progress.
+Please feel free to improve it!

+1. In the file `packages/eact-google-maps-api/package.json` change `main` to `"src/index.ts"`
+2. In the same file, delete the `module` field
+3. You can now use the package `react-google-maps-api-gatsby-example` to test your changes.
+Just make sure you change the import from `@react-google-maps/api` to `../../../react-google-maps-api`

 ## Migration from react-google-maps@9.4.5

 if you need an access to map object, instead of `ref` prop, you need to use `onLoad` callback on `<GoogleMap />` component.